 Because of the advantages of the sequential approach, this type of transmission is starting to appear on cars in the high-end tuner market.
 A sequential manual transmission is not to be confused with a "tiptronic" sort of automatic transmission.
 The tiptronic system may duplicate the shift lever motion of a sequential gearbox.
 However, because a tiptronic transmission is an automatic transmission at its core, it still has the torque converter and usually does not shift as quickly.

-For more information on sequential transmissions and related topics, check out the links on the next page.
+For more information on sequential transmissions and related topics, check out the links below.